jlevy/jlevy/README.md

 - **Tech:** I’ve worked on conversational AI systems since early days with the original Siri team at SRI.
 I’ve built search engines with prominent ex-Google engineers.
 I have a broad interest in the theory, the practice, and the human elements of software engineering, and the history of software and AI.

-- **Math and science:** When younger, I thought I would be a professor and did my graduate work in math at Berkeley.
-Even before that, I majored in physics, math, and computer science.
+- **Math and science:** When younger, I thought I would be a professor.
+I majored in physics, math, and computer science and did my graduate work in math at Berkeley.

 - **Inspiration:** I believe the purpose of technology is to improve our collective knowledge and intelligence and to solve human problems.
 The technologist I most admire is [Doug Engelbart](https://en.wikipedia.org/wiki/Douglas_Engelbart).
 His work is as relevant today as it was 50 years ago.
 By sharing a vision of what was possible, he shaped how we use software for decades.
 I feel privileged to have met him a few times.